 Current topics and challenges will be addressed in terms of energy efficiency, lowering the system temperature and integration of secondary energy sources like industrial waste heat and heat pumps.
 The most important goal is to increase the share of biomass and renewable energy sources in district heating systems.
 The aim is to ensure that the heat supply contributes to the achievement of global climate targets and that regional added value is achieved.
 Therefore a main focus will be addressed on the knowledge transfer between the different operators and the improvement of current facilities which will be renovated.

 The tailor made Capacity Building programme for Austria covers training topics identified by Austrian DHS operators and staff during the needs assessment phase.
-The highest priorities have been given to:
+The highest priorities have been given to technical topics.
+Organisational topics and RES and EE including waste to energy aspects have also been considered as important.
+The trainings have been evaluated through anonymous questionnaires by the trainees.

 EU project proves decarbonisation of heating and cooling to be cost-effective with existing technologies